Forbidden Vancouver Walking Tours is a company that offers guided walking tours through Gastown, downtown Vancouver, the West End and Stanley Park.

 The Really Gay History Tour

-Did you know that the history of Vancouver and the struggles of its LGBTQ2+ community for recognition and acceptance involved bookstore bombings, protests and police raids?
+Did you know that the history of Vancouver and the struggles of its 2SLGBTQIA+ community for recognition and acceptance involved bookstore bombings, protests and police raids?
 You’ll learn about those and other events and places of interest in Forbidden Vancouver Walking Tours’ Really Gay History Tour.

-Art Deco & Chocolate Tour
+The Holiday History & Hot Chocolate Tour

 Tips & Advice